vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1954 Catalogue of the Gupta Gold Coins in the Bayana Hoard.
 Bombay.

-Altekar, A.S. & R.C.
-Majumdar (eds.)
+Altekar, A.S. & R̥C. Majumdar (eds.)

-1960 The Vākāt.aka–Gupta Age. (circa 200–550 A.D.).
+1960 The Vākāṭaka–Gupta Age. (circa 200–550 A.D.).
 Bharatiya Itihas Parishad.
 New History of the Indian People Vol. 6.

-Amarasim. ha
+Amarasiṁha

 (AK1) Amarakośa with the unpublished South Indian Commentaries

-Amarapadavivr.ti of Liṅgayasūrin and the Amarapadapārijāta of Mallinātha.
+Amarapadavivr̥ti of Liṅgayasūrin and the Amarapadapārijāta of Mallinātha.

 Critically edited with Introduction by A. A. RamanathaṇVol.
 1. Madras